NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 for widespread deployment in the global Internet.

-There are areas in which CUBIC differs from the congestion control algorithms previously specified in published RFCs, some of which have been highlighted in this document.
+There are areas in which CUBIC differs from the congestion control algorithms previously specified in published RFCs, which are specified in this document.
 However, it is not obvious that these changes go beyond the general congestion control principles outlined in {{!RFC2914}}, so the process in {{!RFC5033}} may not apply.